PauliusMacernis/Summary/README.md

 Actually, I do already see some of the fears are inevitable to face.
 Even if these willingly define me now.
 This simply means that life is gonna change a lot one day.
 Who knows when.
 May be today.
 This way donation of material would happen once and immediately.

-Therefore, we have the privilege to be able to donate.
+Therefore, being able to donate is the privilege of this life.